prithvi-sharma/Oracle-Certificates/README.md

 # Oracle-Certificates

 My all Oracle Certificates.
-These actually can not be accessed by anyone except of me hence was uploaded here to get it nicely managed and get accessible links for them.
+As these certificates are not publically accessible on the official website, I have uploaded them here for better accessibility